swat-ds/hazard-data/discipline/Hazard Discipline.md

-# Discipline_HazardThru37 Transformation History

-This document outlines the steps taken during the data cleaning and extraction process using OpenRefine.
+# Moon Discipline Moves (2)

+This document outlines the second attempt at matching with GREL regular expressions.
+The first 5 entries are previously existing fields which have been updated using feedback.
+Entries 6-8 are new and attempt to capture the surnames of father, mother, and spouse entries, when possible.

 ## Column Additions